exasol/bucketfs-python/README.rst

 📚 Documentation
 ----------------

-The documentation for the main branch can be found `here <https://exasol.github.io/bucketfs-python/>`_.
+The latest documentation can be found `here <https://exasol.github.io/bucketfs-python/>`_.